Simple Bayesian Algorithms for Best Arm Identification

 We introduce a natural top-two variant of Thompson sampling that avoids this issue and as a result offers vastly superior performance for the best-arm identification problem.

 Remarkably, these simple heuristic algorithms satisfy a strong optimality property.
 Our analysis focuses on frequentist consistency and rate convergence of the posterior distribution, and therefore takes place in a setting where the true quality of the designs is fixed, but unknown to the experimenter.
 One hopes that as measurements are collected the posterior distribution definitively identifies the true best design, in the sense that the posterior probability assigned to the event that some other design is optimal converges to zero.
-We show that under the proposed algorithms this convergence occurs at an exponential rate, and the corresponding exponent is essentially the best possible among all allocation rules.
+We show that under the proposed algorithms, this convergence occurs at an exponential rate, characterize the exponent attained for each problem instance, and relate this to the best possible exponent among allocation rules.